msalibian/PreferentialMovement/README.md

 Introduction
 ------------

-Below we illustrate how to model data obtained from sensor tags mounted on marine mammals which may have been preferentially obtained.
-The `R` code used below can be found in a single file here: [runfile.R](runfile.R).
+Below we illustrate how to model data obtained from sensor tags mounted on marine mammals which may have been preferentially sampled.
+The `R` code used below in this document can also be found in a single file here: [runfile.R](runfile.R).
 The required functions are in the file [dataFncs.R](dataFncs.R), and the negative log-likelihood function required by [TMB](https://cran.r-project.org/package=TMB) is in the file [TMBfile.cpp](TMBfile.cpp).

-The example below follows that in Section 4 of the paper and uses the Preferential-CRW model to simulate preferentially sampled animal tracks and corresponding sea surface temperature observations.
+The example below follows the simulation settings discussed in Section 4 of the paper and uses the Preferential-CRW model to generate preferentially sampled animal tracks and their corresponding temperature observations.
 We then compare parameter estimation and prediction using standard methods and the preferential model in TMB.

-### Warning
+##### Warning

 Note that running this code may require a large amount of RAM (we recommend 16GB).